-I am currently based in the 'Electrochemical & Interfaces Group' at the University of Warwick where I am interested in using state-of-the-art carbon based materials in advanced analytical methodologies.
+Based in the 'Electrochemical & Interfaces Group' at the University of Warwick developing state-of-the-art carbon-based materials for advanced analytical methodologies and novel sensor technologies.

 (Chemistry, Physics, Engineering)